openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Steps
 #####

-    1. Setup for system tests.
+    1. Set up for system tests.
     2. Log in to Horizon Dashboard.
     3. Add private networks net_01 and net_02.
     4. Check that networks are present in the vSphere.